Potential New Therapies Help Outsmart Pancreatic Cancer

 - Local disease: This refers to the primary tumor in the pancreas, and is called Stage 1.
 If caught at an early stage, surgery (sometimes with chemotherapy after surgery) may effectively win this battle, completely removing all signs of cancer.

-- Systemic disease: In stages 2, 3 and 4, pancreatic cancer cells can spread — undetected — to other parts of the body.
-At some point, cells shed off of a pancreatic tumor and spread, or metastasize, throughout the body.
+- Systemic disease: Pancreatic cancer cells can spread — undetected — to other parts of the body.
+At some point, cells shed off of a pancreatic tumor, enter the blood stream and circulate throughout the body.
+Some of these cells may spread or metastasize to other organs such as the liver or lungs.
 This spreading can happen before patients show symptoms.
-Wolfgang refers to these cells as “seeds” of metastatic disease.
-“When you plant grass seeds in your yard, you don’t see grass right away.
-Still, you know the seeds are there, and eventually the grass grows,” he says.
+Lafaro refers to these cells as “seeds” of metastatic disease.
+“Just as the wind blows and spreads dandelion seeds, new ones can grow great distances away.
+Even though at first the seeds are in the ground and you cannot see them, they are there and ultimately will grow given the appropriate conditions,” she says.
 Because doctors can’t always detect this microscopic disease at first, it can be much more difficult to fight.

 Local Pancreatic Cancer Treatment